magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/overview.md

 * TOC
 {:toc}

-ThingsBoard Rule Engine is a highly customizable and configurable system for complex event processing.
+IoT Hub Rule Engine is a highly customizable and configurable system for complex event processing.
 With rule engine you are able to filter, enrich and transform incoming messages originated by IoT devices and related assets.
 You are also able to trigger various actions, for example, notifications or communication with external systems.